sap-tutorials/Tutorials/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

 5. Try to access `mynewapp` again (in a browser) in both ways – directly, and through the `myweb` application router.

 #### RESULT

 Accessing the `mynewapp` application results in the following:

 - If you try to access it directly, a `403 Forbidden` response is displayed due to lack or permissions (lack of authorization header).

 - If you try to access it through the `myweb` application router, the current SAP HANA time is displayed (in UTC time zone) – provided that you have the `openid` scope assigned to your user.
-Since the OAuth 2.0 client is used, the `openid` scope is assigned to your user by default, the correct authorization header is declared, and thus you are allowed to access the `myap` application.
+Since the OAuth 2.0 client is used, the `openid` scope is assigned to your user by default, the correct authorization header is declared, and thus you are allowed to access the `mynewapp` application.

 [VALIDATE_5]